shanebweaver/mycoblog/_posts/2019-02-01-martha-build.md

 - Intake/output flanges

 ### Humidifier
 The humidifier components also need regular cleaning to prevent mold growth from the extra moisture.
-Simply wope down with 70% isopropyl alchohol, and difficult areas can be hit with a Lysol spray:
+Simply wipe down with 70% isopropyl alchohol, and difficult to reach areas can be hit with a spray:

 - Plastic tote + lid
 - Mist output (PVC + tubing)